 The program will expose students to texts from, and histories of, a wide range of cultures, societies and different historical periods.
-Students will be able to choose from four intellectual streams: languages and literatures; the fine arts and their histories; ethics and social thought; and history and the liberal arts.
+Students will be able to choose from three intellectual streams: Literature and the Arts (including Theatre and Architecture), History, Culture, and Society, and Philosophy and Religion.
 Students will be expected to satisfy distribution requirements across regions of the world and historical periods.
 Instruction in a language other than English will also be a requirement.

 The Liberal Arts Program affirms the Faculty of Arts' commitment to the humanities and its core mission to foster cross-disciplinary perspectives, diverse and engaged communities, and critical thinking by providing the tools for critical inquiry and teaching effective communication skills.

-For additional information, please contact Professor eugenio [dot] bolongaro [at] mcgill [dot] ca (Eugenio Bolongaro), Program Director.
+For additional information, please contact Professor eugenio.bolongaro [at] mcgill.ca (Eugenio Bolongaro), Program Director.

 |Honours Liberal Arts||Go to eCalendar Requirements||

 suan.ong [at] mcgill.ca (Email)

 Tel: 514-398-4400 Ext.
 09557